rebing/graphql-laravel/README.md

 * Queries return **types**, which can have custom **privacy** settings.
 * The queried fields will have the option to be retrieved **dynamically** from the database.

-It offers following features and improvements over the original package by [Folklore](https://github.com/folkloreinc/laravel-graphql):
+It offers the following features and improvements over the original package by [Folklore](https://github.com/folkloreinc/laravel-graphql):
 * Per-operation authorization
 * Per-field callback defining its visibility (e.g. hiding from unauthenticated users)